-As a vRealize Automation Code Stream administrator or developer, you need to sign up for a MyVMware account and log in before you can begin to use vRealize Automation Code Stream.
+As a vRealize Automation Code Stream administrator or developer, you must sign up for a MyVMware account and log in before you can begin using vRealize Automation Code Stream.

 After you log in, you can create, run, and manage pipelines.

 |Step||Action||What you need to do|

 |1||Create a MyVMware account.||Use your corporate email address to create your MyVMware account at https://my.vmware.com/.|